 - During the third part, the police will take the driver to a station and take his breath or blood for alcohol testing.

 The first part of a Los Angeles DUI investigation consists of visual observation of the driver.
-The officer will make observations and ask driver questions.
-Los Angeles DUI attorney does not believe that is helpful to talk to the police officers.
+The officer will make observations of driving and driver’s demeanor and ask driver questions about drinking patern etc. Los Angeles DUI attorney does not believe that is helpful to talk to the police officers.
 Any incriminating answers or statement will be written down by the investigating police officer and will be used to prosecute the driver for a DUI.
-Any observation of slurred speech, red eyes, the smell of alcohol, unstable walk etc., will also be written down the police officer and used to prosecute the driver for a DUI.
+Any observation of slurred speech, red eyes, drinking patern, the smell of alcohol, unstable walk etc., will also be written down the police officer and used to prosecute the driver for a DUI.
 Often, there is little driver can do (keeping his mouth shut) to prevent the police making conclusions that you were drinking earlier.

 Once police are able to conclude that you were drinking earlier, they will ask you to do “field sobriety tests”.
 These tests are the second part of a Los Angeles DUI investigation.
 The tests are designed to show to the police officer how much under the influence you are.
 Bad performance on the test will cause you to get arrested.
 Most people will do some of the tests because if you do well, you will not get arrested.
 However, because these tests are subjective, most people can not do them well.
 It is scary to be arrested, however, when faced with an option of submitting to a series of field sobriety tests – it is better to face the possibility of arrest then provide more ammunition for the police.